solliancenet/sentinel-defender-workshop-400/day-01/lab02-azure-defender-rest-api.md

     ```

 8. Select **Close & Apply**, when prompted, enter your lab credentials
-9. You should see all the tabs update with Azure Defender related items.
+9. You should see all the tabs update with Microsoft Defender for Cloud related items.
 Review each tab.

 ## Reference Links